opendialogai/opendialog/readme.md

 <text-message>I'm sorry, but I don't understand</text-message>
 </message>
 ```
-  * First, create an outgoing intent with the name intent.opendialog.welcome_response, and then create a message template from its page:
+  * Next, create an outgoing intent with the name intent.opendialog.welcome_response, and then create a message template from its page:
 ```
 name: no match
 conditions: <empty>